 This is true when it comes to eternal life, but there are going to be troubles in this life on earth.

 We hear in the second reading: “For I bear the marks of Jesus on my body.”
-When we bare the marks of Jesus on our body and understand that we have been baptized into the Father, Son and Holy Spirit and into Jesus’ passion, suffering, death and resurrection, we realize that as long as we walk with Jesus in this life, no one or nothing can harm us or trouble us.
+When we bear the marks of Jesus on our body and understand that we have been baptized into the Father, Son and Holy Spirit and into Jesus’ passion, suffering, death and resurrection, we realize that as long as we walk with Jesus in this life, no one or nothing can harm us or trouble us.

 We can walk with great peace no matter what happens because all of it happens under God’s providence.